EQI Home | Emotional Intelligence

 In my specific experience with psychologists and psychology professors from countries such as the USA, England, Germany, Australia, Ecuador, the Czech Republic I have seen that they are often full of their own problems and unaware of their own emotions.
 Many have been unable to tell me how they feel and could only tell me what they think.
 Or in some cases they only have a very limited emotional vocabulary, even if their native language is English, or they are too insecure to say how they really feel.

 Many are not are not good with children or teenagers.
-Many would not feel comfortable hugging a crying child or teenager in their office.
+Many would not feel comfortable offering a hug to a crying child or teenager in their office.
 I suspect the majority would say it is unprofessional or unethical or too dangerous.

 Journal Writing from 2005